chaudharysaket/test-sending-telemetry-new-relic/README.md

 # test-sending-telemetry-new-relic
 Test sending telemetry data to New Relic.
-This repo provides test Lambda Function code to test out connection to New Relic collctor
+This repo provides test Lambda Function code to test out connection to New Relic collector.

 [New Relic document](https://docs.newrelic.com/docs/serverless-function-monitoring/aws-lambda-monitoring/instrument-lambda-function/env-variables-lambda/#Lambda%20extension) has details of the environment variables